Call Now

 There is no legal reason for refusing to testify against a defendant once the Court grants you immunity, which again means you cannot be criminally charged from your testimony.
 One silver or protective lining found in this decision is that the Court left open the possibility that one who refuses to testify may not face such a severe sentence if they did not act “willfully.”
 If the refusal is based on the advice of counsel, this could potentially shield yourself from jail time, if not the contempt altogether.
 Yet, the Court has previously upheld a contempt finding when the individual was relying on his counsel’s advice, demonstrating that this is still muddy legal water.
 The gesturing by Tunis further cemented his “willful” behavior not to testify against the defendant, and the Appeals Court, although not explicitly stated, seems to lean on that fact to sustain its decision to uphold the six-month jail sentence as “reasonable” for someone who refuses to testify.
 Who knew that not speaking could get someone knee-deep into a jail sentence?
 Good attorneys do and now so do you.

 Once again, you should testify if called upon and granted immunity as a general rule and must defer to your counsel.
 You do not have to testify if you have not been granted immunity or are the defendant in the case.
 The State must offer you immunity in exchange for your testimony, and the immunity must place the witness “in substantially the same position as if he had properly exercised his privilege to remain silent.”
-This blog post is written by attorneys at Ciyou & Dixon, P.C. who handle criminal cases and appeals throughout the State.
+This blog post is written by attorneys at Dixon & Moseley, P.C. who handle criminal cases and appeals throughout the State.
 It is intended for educational purposes only and is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook